Louis Huth: Sales from their collections

-The items from Huth's collection sold at Christie's in London included watercolours by Gainsborough and Turner and paintings by Hogarth, Gainsborough, Reynolds, Stubbs, Constable, George Morland, John Crome, William Etty and James Ward, and numerous other artists of the English school, as well as paintings by Corot (3) and Fantin-Latour (3) of the French school, and paintings described as by Van Dyck and Titian.
+The items from Huth's collection sold at Christie's in London included watercolours by Gainsborough and Turner and paintings by William Hogarth, Thomas Gainsborough, Joshua Reynolds, George Stubbs, John Constable, George Morland, John Crome, William Etty and James Ward, and numerous other artists of the English school, as well as paintings by Corot (3) and Fantin-Latour (3) of the French school, and paintings described as by van Dyck and Titian.
 While a number of the attributions given in the sales catalogue have with the passage of time been re-assessed by art historians, so that some works given to the masters are now regarded as copies only, and not necessarily by the master’s studio, nevertheless significant prices were paid for many of the pictures, and the sale, comprising 145 lots in total, raised the significant sum then of over £50,000.
 An important portrait in the collection, whose attribution of authorship has stood the test of time, was lot 98, by Thomas Gainsborough RA, ‘Portrait of Mr Vestris, a Celebrated Dancer, in pale blue coat, with white vest and stock, powdered hair.
 Oval, 28½ in by 23 in.
 Exhibited at the Grosvenor Gallery, 1885’.
 It was sold to Asher Wertheimer for 4,550 guineas.
 Wertheimer subsequently proudly announced his acquisition of the painting, having it reproduced as the frontispiece to the Burlington Magazine in July 1905.
-The portrait, which was illustrated in the Christie's sale catalogue, was Gainsborough's celebrated portrait of the Italian dancer, Gaëtan Apolline Balthazar Vestris, painted in 1781 (Private Collection), as distinguished from his son Marie Jean Augustin Vestris, also a famous dancer, whose portrait, c.
+The portrait, which was illustrated in the Christie's sale catalogue, was Gainsborough's celebrated portrait of the Italian dancer, Gaétan Vestris, painted in 1781 (Private Collection), as distinguished from his son Auguste Vestris, also a famous dancer, whose portrait, c.
 1781 (Tate Britain) was also painted by Gainsborough.